VOLUME 1|Grand Theft on the Grand Express, part 1

 Author's Commentary/Feedback Questions

 Greetings ladies and gents!
-Welcome to my serial novel: Grandmaster of Theft!
+Welcome to my serial novel, Grandmaster of Theft!
 This here is a project I dreamed up during teenage years and began constructing.
 This is overall a romanticist epic which will feature action, adventure, mystery, romance, tragedies, horror, comedy, and thrillers.
-Overall, my goal is for anybody reading to leave this entertained.
+My goal is for anybody to leave this entertained.
 If someone cares to think about some things presented in stories or learn from it – such as the information surrounding social science, philosophy, tactics, strategy, etc., that's fine by me and I'm glad for it.
 I do research on all of this and can back it up, for better or worse.
 But it's not my core objective.
-I'll admit I don't care to be Shakespearian or a great innovator or anything like that.
-As long as people leave this feeling they had a fun time and wish to see more, I'm happy.
+I don't care to be some great drama writer, super Shakespearian, a great innovator or anything like that.
+As long as people leave this feeling it was worth their time and wish to read more, I'm satisfied.

-At the bottom I'm going to place commentary on characters, chapters, story elements, etc. I'll also place questions which really help me mold the story to better story while staying true to vision.
+At the bottom I'm going to place various questions which really help me mold the story to better story while staying true to vision.
 They're things I really want to hear response on.
 I am open to praise, criticism, and questions beyond that.
 Praise helps me figure what people respond positively to, criticism assists with things I may not have considered and welcome being challenged.
 In fact, plenty of revisions made are me acknowledging past criticisms I feel worth addressing while staying true to image.
-I'm all ears, even if I do ultimately disagree.
+I'm all ears, even if I disagree with.
+It's still useful.